 26 Oxford St., basement

-Tucked away in a basement storefront, this hole-in-the-wall is actually one of Chinatown’s hidden gems.
-With its affordable prices, generous portions, and a variety of mouthwatering dishes (including BBQ pork, roast duck with noodles, and chicken with rice and veggies), Wai Wai is worth the trip to Chinatown.
+Tucked away in a basement storefront, this off-the-beaten track place is one of Chinatown’s hidden gems.
+With its affordable prices, generous portions, and variety of mouthwatering dishes (including BBQ pork, roast duck with noodles, and chicken with rice and veggies), Wai Wai is worth the trip to Chinatown.
 And don’t forget to save room for dessert—the restaurant also serves ice cream in flavors such as ginger and coconut.

 Happy Family Food Market

 If you are a fish lover, then Happy Family Food Market is the place for you.
 They carry standard seafood (including crab, shrimp, and lobster) as well as a selection of more exotic sea creatures (like turtles and bamboo clams).
 Plus, the market receives new deliveries every day, so you know that you’re getting fresh seafood—and it’s all at very reasonable prices.